 Your local butcher is an excellent place to obtain meat for your furry family members.

 Butchers carry a wide variety of meats and are able to order specialty items.
 When it comes to saving on costs, most butchers can order meat in bulk which drives the price down.

-Due to the popularity of raw diets, many butchers even carry raw meat scraps, recreational bones, and product offerings specifically for dogs.
+Due to the popularity of raw diets, many butchers now carry raw meat scraps, recreational bones, and product offerings specifically for dogs.
 Butchers are a friendly bunch and let’s not forget, they’re essentially meat connoisseurs.
 They’re happy to help you with your meat needs!

 In my experience, I’ve found sourcing meat at our local butcher to be a pleasant experience.

 Not only do the employees love hearing how I feed my dog raw meat, but they’re eager to help.
 We’ve been invited into the back of the store where they’ve shown us the cuts of meats they had on hand and told us what they could order in bulk to bring the price down.

-Big Box Discount Stores, Warehouse Clubs, & Wholesalers
+4. Big Box Discount Stores, Warehouse Clubs, & Wholesalers

-- Sam’s Club – Offers three levels of membership (Sam’s Plus, Sam’s Business, and Sam’s Savings) for individuals and businesses starting at $45 – $100 a year.
+Sam’s Club – Offers three levels of membership (Sam’s Plus, Sam’s Business, and Sam’s Savings) for individuals and businesses starting at $45 – $100 a year.

-- Costco Wholesale – Offers three levels of membership (Executive, Business, and Gold Star memberships) for individuals and businesses starting at $55 – $110 a year.
+Costco Wholesale – Offers three levels of membership (Executive, Business, and Gold Star memberships) for individuals and businesses starting at $55 – $110 a year.

-- BJs Wholesale Club – Offers two levels of membership (Personal and BJ’s rewards memberships) for individuals and businesses starting at $50 – $100 a year.
+BJs Wholesale Club – Offers two levels of membership (Personal and BJ’s rewards memberships) for individuals and businesses starting at $50 – $100 a year.

-- Restaurant Depot – Restaurant Depot is a wholesale food service supplier.
-Membership is free but you must show a valid reseller’s permit (business license) or tax-exempt certificate (for a non profit organization) and proof that you’re authorized to purchase for that business or organization.
+Restaurant Depot – Restaurant Depot is a wholesale food service supplier.
+Membership is free but you must show a valid reseller’s permit (business license) or tax-exempt certificate (for a nonprofit organization) and proof that you’re authorized to purchase for that business or organization.
 If you don’t qualify, do you have any friends or family members that do?
 If so, go along with them on some shopping trips to stock up on meat.

 Sourcing meat from local farmers is another fantastic option.